A chartered bank is a bank whose operations and services are governed by a charter issued at the state or federal level.

 Whether you opt to do business with a chartered bank is a matter of personal preference.
 Opening accounts with a chartered bank could give you some peace of mind since you know the bank is subject to regulation.
 And in the rare event that the bank fails, the FDIC can step in and restore your deposits to you.

-When comparing chartered banks, consider things like:
+When comparing chartered banks, consider such aspects as:

 • Account types offered